Ludvík Svoboda: World War II

 The activity of Svoboda throughout the rest of the war was connected with the organization and command of the Czechoslovak troops in the USSR.
 Svoboda, together with a group of 93 officers and non-commissioned officers that he prepared during the internment (the Oran Group), organized an independent field battalion from volunteers—Czechoslovak citizens who signed up from all over the USSR—which became the germ of the 1st Czechoslovak Army Corps.
 However, this battalion had to be organizationally included in the structure of the Red Army.
 The unit included not only Czechs, Slovaks, Ruthenians from Subcarpathian Rus, Czechoslovak Jews and expatriates living in the territory of the USSR, but also German and Hungarian anti-fascists with Czechoslovak citizenship.
-Svoboda also accepted women into the army, although this was not in accordance with the rules of the Czechoslovak Republic. army.
+Svoboda also accepted women into the army, although this was not in accordance with the rules of the Czechoslovak army.
 With the arrival of other volunteers, especially Rusyns who came from the gulags and Slovaks who went into Soviet captivity during the war—in which the puppet Slovak state was involved on the side of the Third Reich—the battalion gradually grew into an independent mixed brigade and then into an army corps.
 It became the largest Czechoslovak military unit abroad.
 Czechoslovak soldiers served on the Eastern Front the longest of all units of the Czechoslovak foreign army fighting against Germany in the Second World War.

 Before going to the front—on 30 January 1943—Svoboda was promoted to colonel.
 Colonel Svoboda commanded a battalion that distinguished itself at Sokolovo (in the fight against the retaliatory operation of the German army for Stalingrad and Kharkiv).
 He commanded a brigade that played a significant role in the liberation of the capital of Ukraine, Kiev, and in the battles for western Ukraine.
 In December 1943, after the liberation of Kiev, he was appointed brigadier general.
 The brigade under his command liberated the cities of Ruda, Bíla Cerkev and many others.
 At Žaškov, the brigade took part in the Battle of Korsun–Cherkassy.

 On 18 May 1944, Brigadier General Jan Kratochvíl was appointed commander of the 1st Czechoslovak Army Corps.
 Under his command, the corps was deployed in the Carpathian-Dukel operation.
 "On 10 September 1944, command of the 1st Czechoslovak Corps passed from Brigadier General Jan Kratochvíl to Brigadier General Ludvík Svoboda (by order of the commander of the 1st Ukrainian Front, Marshal of the USSR Konev).
 The change of commander was related to the unsuccessful start of the operation on 9 September 1944."
 Historian Jiří Bílek evaluates Kratochvíl's dismissal as "unjustified".
 Jan Bystrický quotes the assessment of the MS. Ministry of National Defense in London, which recognized the reasons for Koněv's decision.